mlhartme/stool/main/documentation.md

   Defines how to compute the initial `tomcat.heap` property for new stages:
   `baseHeap` mb for every application.
 Type number.
 * **certificates**
-  Url to generate certificates to make stages available via https.
+  Script or url to generate certificates to make stages available via https.
 Empty to generate self-signed certificates.
-Otherwise, Stool generates a `csr` and sends a post request to *certificates*`/stagename`, expecting back the certificate.
+Otherwise, if it starts with `http://` or `https://` Stool generates a `csr` and posts it to *certificates*, expecting back the certificate.
+Otherwise, Stool invokes the specified script with 3 arguments: the domain to generate a certificat for, the key file name and the certificate file name.
+The script is expected to generate the key and certificate in pem file format.
 Type string.
 * **committed**
   `true` if users have to commit source changes before Stool allows them to start the stage.
 Type boolean.
 * **defaults**